Here’s an old carol that sings of the Christmas feast in England that traditionally includes plum pudding…

 Photo Credit for the Christmas Pudding at Top: Musical Linguist – under terms of the GNU Free Documentation License.

 This article was posted on Saturday, December 19th, 2009 at 12:04 pm and is filed under Christmas, Christmas Songs, Countries & Cultures, Desserts, England, English, Holiday Songs, Holidays Around the World, Languages, Mama Lisa, Plum Pudding, Plum Pudding, Recipes of the World, United Kingdom, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Plum Pudding – An Ancient Christmas Carol with Recipes”